SurPun/AWS-Skill-Builder/Cloud Acquisition/Notes.md

 CSPs can help you understand cloud acquisition best practices, and you should consider engaging them early to harness the full benefits of the cloud.

 - CSPs are not responsible for requirements analysis and solution design.

+## Key Aspects of Procurement

+- What are the key areas of procurement that affect how cloud is bought?
+(Select THREE.)

+  Pricing

+  Security

+  Terms and Conditions

+We will highlight four key areas that affect how cloud is bought:

+    - Pricing

+    - Security

+    - Governance

+    - Terms abd Conditions

+## Pricing

+Use a pay-as-you-go model with on-demand, utility-like pricing

+Have no upfront costs

+Are not required to make a long-term financial commitment

+## Security

+Customer & AWS Responsibility...

+## Data Sovereignty and Data Residency

+## Sustainability

+## Governance and Operationalization

+## Terms and Conditions

+## Key Aspects of Procurement: Summary

+Six key areas affect how cloud is bought: pricing, security, data residency, sustainability, governance, and terms and conditions.
+If you don’t fully understand these areas, it can prevent you from getting the full benefits of the cloud.

+Here are some takeaways when it comes to the key aspects of procurement:

+    Cloud pricing is variable.
+It increases and decreases over time based on vendor pricing—it is not specific to customers.

+    You should assess the security and resiliency of the AWS physical infrastructure by using third-party attestations rather than requiring that you audit and assess these elements.
+Using these existing resources prevents overly burdensome processes and duplication.

+    It is important to understand data sovereignty and data residency early on to ensure that you can maximize the benefits of the AWS Cloud offering.

+    Any analysis on the climate impact of a data center should consider resource usage and energy efficiency, in addition to power mix.
+Large-scale CSPs use a power mix that is 28 percent less carbon intense than the global average.

+    You need to consider cloud governance in order to successfully operationalize your environment, which should be considered well in advance of a procurement.
+Because you maintain control over your data, as part of any acquisition strategy, you should assess the CSP’s capabilities to meet your cloud governance needs.

+    Cloud terms and conditions are designed to reflect how a cloud services model functions (physical assets are not being purchased).
+CSPs operate at a massive one-to-many scale to offer standardized services and cannot customize services for individual customer requirements.
+It is therefore critical that you engage CSPs early to incorporate and use their terms to the fullest extent possible.

+## Working with the AWS Partner Network